funbiscuit/embedded-cli/README.md

 // char c = Serial.read();
 embeddedCliReceiveChar(cli, c);
 ```
-This function can be called from normal code or from ISRs.
+This function can be called from normal code or from ISRs (but don't call it from multiple places).
 This call puts char into internal buffer,
 but no processing is done yet.

 To do all the "hard" work, call process function periodically
 ```c
 embeddedCliProcess(cli);
 ```
+Processing should be called from one place only and it shouldn't be inside ISRs.
+Otherwise you internal
+state might get corrupted.

 ### Static allocation
 CLI can be used with statically allocated buffer for its internal structures.
 Required size of buffer depends on